Prerequisites

 Selection of possible electives*

-- Introduction to Geographic Information Systems and Geoinformatics
+- Introduction to geoinformation systems and geoinformatics

 - Advanced C++ Programming